Bigghis/chat-like-me/README.md

 # Chat Like Me 💬

-Transform your Telegram chat history into training datasets for fine-tuning Large Language Models to chat like you!
+Create your own personalized AI chatbot that talks just like you!
+This project provides a complete end-to-end solution: from exporting your Telegram chats, to fine-tuning a language model, to deploying it as a Telegram bot.

 ## Overview

-**Chat Like Me** is a collection of Python scripts that help you convert exported Telegram conversations into properly formatted training data for LLM fine-tuning.
-Create a personalized chatbot that mimics your unique writing style and communication patterns.
+**Chat Like Me** is a complete toolkit for creating a personalized AI chatbot:

+1. 📊 **Data Preparation Scripts** - Convert Telegram chat exports into LLM training datasets
+2. 🎯 **Fine-tuning Configuration** - Ready-to-use Axolotl config for model training
+3. 🤖 **Telegram Bot** - Deploy your fine-tuned model as an interactive Telegram bot

 ### What Can You Do With This?